Noah Catala

 DANCER / CHOREOGRAPHER / ACTOR

-Always looking for ways to give back, he has helped raise funds for Puerto Rican relief efforts during Hurricane Maria and provided food and clothing to the elderly in East Harlem during the pandemic.
-In 2019, he received the Community Service Award by 116th Street festival for 17 years of service to his community, El Barrio.
-Noah strives to keep dancers growing creatively through hosting weekly meetups in the park.
+Beyond the stage, Noah has always found ways to give back to his community.
+He has helped raise funds for Puerto Rican relief efforts after Hurricane Maria and provided food and clothing to elderly residents of East Harlem during the pandemic.
+In 2019, he received the Community Service Award from the 116th Street Festival for 17 years of service to his community, El Barrio.